Host multiple websites on one VPS with Docker and Nginx

 nginx-proxy sees the event through the socket, automatically creates the configuration file needed to route traffic, and restarts

 nginx to make the changes available immediately.

-nginx-proxy looks for containers with the
+The proxy looks for containers with the

-Also important to note is the
+Also take note of the

 --net nginx-proxy line in the Docker command, and the